 For an eCommerce business, sales are everything.
-But to generate revenue, you need people to visit your site and buy your inventory.
+But to generate revenue, you need people, including potential customers, to visit your site and buy your inventory.
 With so many creative eCommerce promotion ideas to acquire customers, build loyalty, and lure back a shopper who has abandoned their cart to choose from, what’s the most strategic way to increase average order value?
 The answer, surprisingly, is coupons.

 In 2019, shoppers redeemed 31 billion digital coupons worldwide.
-With this kind of volume, it’s impossible to ignore their potential.
+With this kind of volume, it’s impossible to ignore their potential, when coming up with eCommerce promotion ideas.

 From a consumer perspective, coupons help save money and make people feel financially savvy.
 Price is the main factor in purchase decisions for 89% of consumers, making coupons very attractive.